benchristel/recipes/src/favorites/ghormeh-sabzi.md

 ### Thread#join

-- Once the beans are fully cooked, puncture the dried limes a few times with a sturdy fork, and add them to the stew.
 - Add the cooked herbs and a tablespoon of dried fenugreek to the stew.
 - Add the chopped spinach (if using).
-You can saute it a bit first to deglaze the pan.
+You can stir-fry it a bit first to deglaze the pan.
 - Check the consistency of the stew.
 It should not be runny.
 If it is too watery, let it simmer uncovered.
 - Simmer at least half an hour.